Youtube Channel/Playlist to Podcast RSS Feed

 13 ydl.download([CHANNELID])

-options.json handles passing yt-dlp the options:
+handles passing yt-dlp the options:

-• to restrict downloads to those with titles that match a given regex, matchtitle.
+.
 In this case, they must contain “Level1 Show” or “202”.
 “The Level1 Show” is the name of the series (formerly “Level1 News” but they had drop “news” as it’s apparently a word that Youtube’s algorithm isn’t entirely fond of).
-“202” covers any video that contains the year in the title text (at least until 2030, and I find it unlikely this method or that channel will still exist, on Youtube at least, by that year); my target channel tends to put the full date in the title for each episode.
+“202” covers any video that contains the year in the title text (at least until 2030, and I find it unlikely this method or that channel will still exist, on Youtube at least, by that year); my target channel tends to put the full date in the title for each episode. - to not download anything that has already been downloaded before, using

-• to download only the audio specified by format.
+as a record of all successfully downloaded videos. - to download only the audio specified by

-• to use the equivalent of the -x argument of yt-dlp, which initiates converting the downloaded source file to an audio file of the specified format as post-processing.
+argument of yt-dlp, which initiates converting the downloaded source file to an audio file of the specified format as post-processing. - to only check the last 10 downloaded episodes via

-• to only check the last 10 downloaded episodes via playlistend; most channels don’t upload 10 videos in a day.
-It’s really just an arbitrarily chosen number not expend more processing time or network calls than necessary, given the rate at which the channels are polled (multiple times a day).
+; most channels don’t upload 10 videos in a day.
+It’s really just an arbitrarily chosen number not expend more processing time or network calls than necessary, given the rate at which the channels are polled (multiple times a day). - to format the title to contain the upload date in a predictable manner, which we’ll use when generating the RSS feed.

 1 {